slint-ui/slint/api/node/cover.md

 ### Setting and Invoking Callbacks

-[Callbacks](src/language/syntax/callbacks) declared in `.slint` files are visible as JavasScript function properties on the component instance.
+[Callbacks](src/language/syntax/callbacks) declared in `.slint` files are visible as JavaScript function properties on the component instance.
 Invoke them as function to invoke the callback, and assign JavaScript functions to set the callback handler.

 **`ui/my-component.slint`**